narendraiiitl/Eduthon/README.md

 > Youtube Video Link: https://youtu.be/xq-h6HmpOeE

-We are planning to build an realtime code collaboration platform, which can be used as an educative aid will conducting online practical sessions.
+We are planning to build an realtime code collaboration platform, which can be used as an educative aid while conducting online practical sessions.

 ![alt text](/assets/screencapture-executeit-ml-login-2020-09-06-04_35_18.png "Login Screen")